Travel Information/Getting Here

 Inside Tip: Metered & Fix Price Taxis @ Mactan Airport, Cebu: As you exit the Domestic Terminal in Cebu, all the taxis you'll see are FIXED PRICE at rates up to P500/P750+, so if you want a METER taxi at a better price you'll have to walk accross the pavement and up the stairs accross the street (the Security Guards can direct you) to get in line for a metered taxi at aprox.
 P150 - P250 depending on your hotel destination and traffic.

-The currency in Philippines is the Philippine Peso (PHP) and the US Dollar exchange rate has recently been hovering around mid 40's; Pesos to the US Dollar [August 1, 2010 rate at 45.54 Pesos to the Dollar]
+The currency in Philippines is the Philippine Peso (PHP) and the US Dollar exchange rate has recently been hovering around low/mid 40's; Pesos to the US Dollar [July 2013 rate at 43.29 Pesos to the Dollar]

 North Bus Terminal Via taxi from Cebu City: make sure it’s a METERED taxi to avoid a price gouge, and insist the driver actually uses the meter (if not, just get another taxi; there's plenty to choose from without a long wait time)